-Q has a number of distinctive features and strengths that will need to be reflected in the governance model.
+Q has a number of distinctive qualities and strengths that need to be reflected in how the community is led and governed.
 These include:

 - a lack of hierarchy and a commitment to involving patients, carers and diverse professions from within and beyond the health and care sector.

 - a strong commitment to flexible, iterative learning, minimising bureaucratic processes, maximising learning between members and promoting a sense of shared ownership across the community.